aackerman/talks/front-end-build-tooling/notes.md

 Build Packs for initial download and later download of functionality Uploading to CDN
 Running tests
-Integrating CJS, AMD, and Globals libraries Declarative (Grunt) vs Imperative (Gulp, Brocolli)
+Integrating ES6, CJS, AMD, and Globals libraries Declarative (Grunt) vs Imperative (Gulp, Brocolli) Ember-cli has a convention for folder structure

 Bespoke development
   * No convention for folder structure